Monti says will probably never be Italian president

 At an end year news conference at which Monti said he would consider standing for prime minister at a national election in February, he was asked whether he might be well suited to the role of head of state.

-Monti said the question referred to “times and events which will probably never materialize.”
+Monti said the question referred to “times and events which will probably never materialise.”